|

 50. "I hear the Cacci Dai send our beacons to

-other dimensions just to mess with us," his TO added.
-"I wouldn't
+other dimensions just to mess with us," tac added.
+"It wouldn't

-doubt it one bit," Usalah replied, "Machine humor."
-Normally, he
+surprise me one bit," O'Helno replied, "Machine humor."
+Normally,

-would laugh, but his mind was on interdicting the Elite
+would laugh, but his mind was preoccupied with intercepting the Elite

 destroyer.